IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     **a**.
 Notice the state of the VMs.
 It may take a few minutes for them to show **Powered on**.

     **b**.
-Try accessing the VM using the **VM console** link.
+Try accessing the VM by using the **VM console** link.
 Note, the VM web console tool does not appear to work with the Safari browser!
 If you want to log into the VM, retrieve the password from the VM details page.
 To see the auto-generated password, edit the **Guest OS Customization**.

     **c**.
 Review the **Network Diagram** that VMware generates for the vAPP.